 Is there a connection between depression and alcohol?
 There is a connection between depression and alcohol.
-Drinking too much can make you more likely to develop depression, but depression can also make you more likely to drink alcohol.
+Drinking too much can make you more likely to develop depression, and feelings of depression can also make you more likely to cope with alcohol.

-Fortunately, taking alcohol out of the picture altogether is a good way to relieve symptoms of depression, especially when alcohol is the trigger.
+Going sober is a good way to relieve symptoms of depression and anxiety disorders, especially when alcohol problems are the trigger.

 How Alcohol Impacts Mental Health

 Alcohol is a central nervous system depressant.
 The immediate effects of a fizzy mimosa during Sunday brunch with friends might feel pretty good as a social lubricant, artificially calming your nervous system.

 However, heavy drinking habits can significantly impact your mental health over time.
 The National Institutes of Health reports that regularly consuming large amounts of alcohol increases the risk of a person developing temporary anxiety and depressive symptoms.